-When choosing a Veterinarian to alter the appearance of your dog for the rest of his/her life, it’s wise to ask to see their previous work, compare it to the work of others, inquire into quality of anesthesia and analgesia, commitment to post-op care, and make a visual assessment of the symmetry, beauty flow with the head/neck/body, blending with the head, quality of healing and scar tissue, etc. This is not a choice that should be based on cost alone.
-This investment is for the life of the dog.
+When choosing a Veterinarian to alter the appearance of your dog for the rest of his/her life, it’s wise to ask to see their previous work and compare it to the work of others.
+Inquire into quality of anesthesia and analgesia, commitment to post-op care; make a visual assessment of the style, symmetry, beauty flow with the head/neck/body, blending with the head, quality of healing and scar tissue, etc. Please ensure you like the style and are informed about benefits, risks and commitments.
+This is not a choice that should be based on cost alone, and natural ears are much prettier than poorly cropped ears.
 Below is our portfolio.
-Enjoy the pictures of these beautiful dogs – most done by Dr. Lapova and older images by Dr. Leggett.
-Please note that due to so many of our Patients coming long distance, we have images of only a fraction.
+Enjoy the pictures of these beautiful dogs – most done by Dr. Lapova and few images by Dr. Leggett.
+Age is indicated whenever possible to help illustrate maturation process and how dogs grow into their ears.
+Please note that due to so many of our Patients coming long distance and our heavy case load, this portfolio is only a fraction of our work.
 We love to see the pictures as they grow up, so please email them!

 Please click here for a link to AKC statement on Dispelling the Myths of Cropped Ears and Docked tails.
 On that note, we do not perform debarking.
 We suggest studying your breed of choice for tendencies to vocalize, and engaging the guidance of professional trainer to manage undesirable vocalization.